-Manufacturing in Mexico vs. China: 7 Key Advantages
+Manufacturing in Mexico vs. China: 7 Key Advantages Mexico Has

 December 06, 2019

-Seven Reasons Why it Pays to Move International Manufacturing from China to Mexico
+Seven Reasons Why it Pays to Move International Manufacturing From China to Mexico

 1. Wage Stability in Mexico vs. China

-What’s more is companies can immediately start shipping goods while awaiting certification, through the use of Tetakawi’s Start-Up Services.
+What’s more is companies can immediately start shipping goods while awaiting their certification request, through the use of Tetakawi’s Start-Up Services.
 Companies looking to move or establish manufacturing facilities in Mexico are encouraged to utilize this offering.

-4.Shipping Transit Time and Costs
+4.Shipping Transit Time, Services, and Costs

-If a manufacturer needs to return an item to production due to quality issues, it is much easier to ship that product to Mexico than to China where the cost to ship freight can run as high as $5000 per container because of factory to port clearance, freight costs, insurance, document delivery, customs bond, and local fees.
+If a manufacturer needs to return an item to production due to quality issues, it is much easier to ship that product to Mexico than to China's ports where the cost to ship freight can run as high as $5000 per container because of factory to port clearance, freight costs, insurance, document delivery, customs bond, and local fees.
 Furthermore, Mexico's proximity to the U.S. means manufacturers have more distribution options, including trains, trucks, or planes.
-Dedicated deepwater ports and commercial border crossings also make transport that much easier.
+Dedicated deepwater ports and commercial border crossings also make contact and transport that much easier.